phucdev/phucdev/README.md

 ### Hi there, I'm Phuc 👋

-### I'm a computer science student and research assistant!
+I'm pursuing a master's degree in computer science student at Humboldt University of Berlin and work as a research assistant in the [Speech and Language Technology Group](https://github.com/DFKI-NLP) of the German Research Center for Artificial Intelligence (DFKI).
-- 🔭 I just finished my bachelor thesis on weak supervision for event extraction and am mainly working on NLP related stuff
+I wrote my bachelor thesis on weak supervision for event extraction and am now mainly working on NLP related stuff with focus on Information Extraction.
-- 🌱 I’m (still) currently learning Python for NLP using deep learning methods
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...